heroku/buildpacks-dotnet/README.md

 ### Solution File

-By default, the buildpack automatically detects the solution or project file to build and publish.
+By default, the buildpack automatically detects the solution, project or file-based app file to build and publish.
 However, if your codebase contains multiple solution files in the root directory, you must specify which one to use.

 You can configure the solution file using either an environment variable or a `project.toml` file.